Home Buying Guide Best PC Microphones – Top Recorders for Streaming, Gaming and Media Reviewed

-Why the Neumann and Telefunken are not on this list: This list is designed for regular people with an interest in streaming, music, gaming and vocals.
+Why the Neumann and Telefunken are not on this list: This list is designed for regular people with interest in streaming, music, gaming, and vocals.
 However, it is not directed at professionals.
-The Neumann and Telefunken are simply too high end, and we feel it would be misleading to recommend them, and we also expect that people in need of such incredibly powerful microphones will not need a list such as this.
+The Neumann and Telefunken are too high end, and we feel it would be misleading to recommend them, and we also expect that people in need of such incredibly powerful microphones will not need a list such as this.

 There is no way around it, the Blue Yeti is without a doubt our favorite USB microphone for all purposes.
 Whether it’s streaming, content creation, music or just gaming, this is the best one out there.
 While it is a little more expensive than the other microphones on this list, rest assured that it is money well spent.

 Not only is it a phenomenal microphone in its own price class, it also outperforms a lot of vastly more expensive products on the market.

 There is really nothing that the Blue Yeti does not do well, which is likely why it is so incredibly popular.
 People looking for a new microphone are often either gamers, streamers/content creators or musicians and no matter which of the above fit you the best, the Blue Yeti is likely the perfect fit for you.